subugoe/typo3-tmpl_fidaac/README.md

 Each instance can be tested seperately, or all can be tested in one chunk.
-* Local installation: "run npm testLocal"
+* Local installation: "npm run testLocal"
 * Old Live server: "npm run testOldLive"
 * Development server: "npm run testDev"